 So who can drive my car under my policy?

-In Ontario, the overarching rule is that insurance follows your vehicle, not individual drivers.
+In Ontario, the overarching rule is that insurance claims apply to your vehicle in most cases, not individual drivers (although your driving record still counts as a factor for underwriting).
 That means that anyone with a valid license who drives your car is technically covered by your auto insurance policy.
 There are several considerations to this that are important to understand, however.

 Can I lend my car to friends?